jonathanknowles/servant-checked-exceptions-example/README.md

 ## Introduction

-A simple example of how to use the [`servant-checked-exceptions`](https://hackage.haskell.org/package/servant-checked-exceptions) library.
+This repository contains a simple example of how to use the [`servant-checked-exceptions`](https://hackage.haskell.org/package/servant-checked-exceptions) library.

-This example has a simple [API](https://github.com/jonathanknowles/servant-checked-exceptions-example/blob/master/common/Api.hs), representing a simple database of locations, where each location has a unique integer ID and a unique name.
+The example has a simple [API](https://github.com/jonathanknowles/servant-checked-exceptions-example/blob/master/common/Api.hs), representing a simple database of locations, where each location has a unique integer ID and a unique name.

 The API provides operations to add new locations, and to find existing locations based on ther IDs or names.